-When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin. but or crowdin.
+When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin.
 The PO files retrieved from Crowdin are automatically pasted in the folder translations, therefore the new translations are applied after the next Virtual Device restart.